|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Risk Factors TOP

 PBC is more common in women.
-Other factors that may increase your chance of PBC include:
+Other factors that may increase the chances of PBC:

 Symptoms of PBC include: